technogise/dynamo-data-migrations/README.md

 ## Introduction

 `dynamo-data-migrations` is a database migration tool with DynamoDb support.
-You can generate migration file with extension `.ts`, `.cjs` or `.mjs(ESM)` as per your source project language.
+It supports generation of migration file with extension `.ts`(TS projects), `.cjs`(CJS type JS projects) or `.mjs`(ESM type JS projects) as per source project language.

 ## Installation